Quantum Algorithm For Estimating Eigenvalue: Abstract

 \section{Abstract}

-A majority of numerical scientific computation relies heavily on handling and manipulating matrices, such as solving linear equations, finding eigenvalues and eigenvectors, and so on.
-Many quantum algorithms have been developed to advance these computational tasks, and in some cases, such as solving linear equations, can be shown to yield exponential speedup.
-Here, employing the techniques in the HHL algorithm and the ideas of the classical power method, we provide a simple quantum algorithm for estimating the largest eigenvalue in magnitude of a given Hermitian matrix.
-As in the case of the HHL algorithm, our quantum procedure can also yield exponential speedup compared to classical algorithms that solve the same problem.
-We also discuss a few possible extensions and applications of our quantum algorithm, such as a version of a hybrid quantum-classical Lanczos algorithm.
+Scientific computation involving numerical methods relies heavily on the manipulation of large matrices, including solving linear equations and finding eigenvalues and eigenvectors.
+Quantum algorithms have been developed to advance these computational tasks, and some have been shown to provide substantial speedup, such as factoring a large integer and solving linear equations.
+In this work, we leverage the techniques used in the Harrow-Hassidim-Llyod (HHL) algorithm for linear systems, the classical power, and the Krylov subsapce method to devise a simple quantum algorithm for estimating the largest eigenvalues in magnitude of a Hermitian matrix.
+Our quantum algorithm offers significant speedup with respect to the size of a given matrix over classical algorithms that solve the same problem.